MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-admin-fre-setup.md

 10. Select **Finish** to complete the call insights configuration for your organization.

     The status message will be displayed on the top of the page.

-Call insights is now ready, and supervisors and agents can use it to view the data.
+    The call insights feature is now ready, and supervisors and agents can use it to view the data.

 ### See also